North Carolina Contractor License Exam Guide (2026)

 A focused 4-week study plan for the North Carolina exam

-Because contractors design for 150-mph coastal winds, Appalachian landslides, and humid Piedmont summers, this four-week outline targets what North Carolina field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Contractors design for 150-mph coastal winds, Appalachian landslides, and humid Piedmont summers, this four-week outline targets what North Carolina field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: NC Building and Residential Codes (2018 base).